stardog-union/stardog-blog/drafts/2017-graviton.md

 and configure a highly-available Stardog cluster.
 This is a very nuanced and complicated process but to its user t is a simple CLI that launches a stable database in the cloud.

+A video demonstration of Graviton is available [here](https://www.youtube.com/watch?v=TnzGMqj5rJI) (note that at the time the video was created we had not yet named the software).